nxrighthere/ENet-CSharp/README.md

 `PacketFlags.NoAllocate` a packet will not allocate data, and the user must supply it instead.
 Packet lifetime should be tracked using the appropriate callback.

 `PacketFlags.UnreliableFragmented` a packet will be unreliably fragmented if it exceeds the MTU.
-By default packets larger than MTU fragmented reliably.
+By default, unreliable packets that exceed the MTU are fragmented and transmitted reliably.
+This flag should be used to explicitly indicate packets that should remain unreliable.

 `PacketFlags.Instant` a packet will not be bundled with other packets at a next service iteration and sent instantly instead.
 This delivery type trades multiplexing efficiency in favor of latency.
 The same packet can't be used for multiple `Peer.Send()` calls.